04

 "What's the weather in London?"

-2LLM decides to call a tool
+2LLM proposes a tool call

 It outputs a structured request like get_weather(city="London")

-3Application executes the tool
+3Application checks and executes the tool

 4Tool result goes back to the LLM